BAFTA TV Awards 2018: winners in full

 Samson Kayo – Famalam

-Toby Jones – Detectorists
+WINNER: Toby Jones – Detectorists

 Drama series